220.127.116.11 Regulatory Control by Politicians and the Law

 A government exercises regulatory power over an economic system, using its political authority and obtaining legislative approval where necessary.
 Its political ideology (6.2.1) plays a part in determining its policy on regulation.
 It is more likely to favour light regulation if it is more market-orientated, wanting to grant more independence to businesses, for example.
 The tension between individualism and collectivism (2.2) surfaces in several aspects of economic power.

-The regulations, which are more fully described below (3.3.1), should ensure that the economy works efficiently, fairly, and without causing harm.
-They constitute a rulebook for economic activities and a framework for negotiations.
-The processes by which they are introduced are matters for later chapters: legal powers (5.3.2) or political decisions (6.1.3).
+The economic regulatory control by politicians, which is more fully described below (3.3.1), should ensure that the economy works efficiently, fairly, and without causing harm.
+It constitutes a rulebook for economic activities and a framework for negotiations.
+The processes by which regulations are introduced are matters for later chapters: legal powers (5.3.2) or political decisions (6.1.3).

-This is a current page, from the Patterns of Power Edition 3a book, © PatternsofPower.org, 2020.
-An archived copy of it is held at https://www.patternsofpower.org/edition03/3121.htm
+This page is intended to form part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/3121.htm.